 A reference frame for a space is a standard point of view or a perspective for making observations, measurements and judgments about points of space and phenomena that take place there.
 Usually a reference frame is specified by choosing a coordinate system.

 Choosing a good reference frame can make a situation much easier to describe.
 If you are trying to describe the motion of a car down a straight highway, you would not want to choose a reference frame that is fixed to a spinning carousel.
 Instead, choose a reference frame fixed to the highway.
-The motion of a planet is very complex as seen from Earth over many months.
-However, the motion is very simple in a frame of reference at rest relative to the Sun.

 A reference frame is often specified by selecting a solid object that doesn’t change its size and by saying that the reference frame is fixed to the object.
 We might select a reference frame fixed to the Rock of Gibraltar.
 Another object is said to be at rest in the reference frame if it remains at a constant distance in a fixed direction from the Rock of Gibraltar.
 For example, your house is at rest in a reference frame fixed to the Rock of Gibraltar [not counting your house's vibrating when a truck drives by, nor the house's speed due to plate tectonics].
 When we say the Sun rose this morning, we are implicitly choosing a reference frame fixed to the Earth’s surface.
 The Sun is not at rest in this reference frame but the Earth is.